99003713/AppliedSDLC_C3/SECURITY.md

 reported vulnerability, what to expect if the vulnerability is accepted or declined, etc.

-if any Bugs & Fixes than Contact admin main 1).okankit1312@gmail.com
+if any Bugs & Fixes than please Contact admin main okankit1312@gmail.com